This post may contain affiliate links. Please see my disclosure policy for details.

 So, is it worth paying to visit Tintagel Castle?
 I would definitely say, YES it is!

 Although there isn’t much left to see of the original structure of the castle, English Heritage has done an amazing job to paint a picture of what life would have been like here.

 They have lots of signs with recreated images of what the medieval great hall, kitchens, stables and even the priory would have looked like in ancient times!

 Although most of Tintagel Castle has completely weathered away, there are still some amazing preserved ruins on the island that date all the way back to the 6th century.

 There are also some incredible views of the coastline all around you and a small garden to visit.

 King Arthur’s statue at Tintagel

-A new addition and highlight to Tintagel Castle has been the amazing statue on top of the headland.
+A new addition and highlight to Tintagel Castle have been the amazing statue on top of the headland.

 It’s an 8 foot tall Bronze Sculpture of King Arthur holding Excalibur that overlooks the Atlantic Ocean.